rh9891/AnotherOneBitesTheCrust/README.md

 ## Description

-Another One Bites the Crust is an 80’s-themed, music-punny pizza-making application that lets users design the pizza of their dreams.
+Another One Bites the Crust is an 80’s-themed, music-inspired and pun-filled pizza-making application that lets users design the pizza of their dreams.
 From selecting ingredients to reviewing their pizza masterpiece, users can order pizzas with style.

 Inspired by the greatest hits of the 80’s, every topping is a nod to the music that defined the decade.
 Get ready to rock your taste buds and groove to the sounds of culinary creativity.